Burch Field Research Seminar

 Three (3) graded credit hours are awarded for satisfactory completion of the weekly afternoon seminar, which focuses on the roles of experts and advocates in addressing and solving major domestic and global policy problems.

-Six (6) Pass/Fail credit hours are awarded for the successful completion of an internship program at a domestic or international affairs agency and organization.
+Six (6) graded credit hours are awarded for the successful completion of an internship program at a domestic or international affairs agency and organization.
 Students are expected to work four days per week following a program of work directed by a senior mentor at the host agency or organization.
-Students who are able to use the internships to fulfill major or minor requirements may elect to receive a grade for three of the six credit hours.

 Students live in apartments in Washington DC.
 All townhouses or apartments are located in close proximity to metro stations.
 The apartments are fully furnished and include on-site laundry facilities, cable TV, and wireless internet access.
 Students share a room in an apartment building with multiple suites.